BhavyaJain2004/BankManagementSystem/README.md

-# Bhavyainternationalbank
+# Bank Management System
 Welcome to Bhavya International Bank!!!!
-Features mirroring those of a Real bank now , You can open accounts , Check Balances , Deposit Money , Transfer funds to different bank accounts and Close account when needed.
+Features mirroring those of a Real bank , now you can Open New Account , Check Balance of your Account , Deposit Money , Transfer funds to different bank accounts and Close your account when needed.

 **Screenshots**